rlama7/youtube-clone/README.md

 **Fluid Grids**

 Fluid grids are essenatial because they let the layout adjust dynamically.
-In responsive desing, all layout elements are sized in relative unites, such as percentages, rather than absoluite units like pixels.
+In responsive desing, all layout elements are sized in relative units, such as percentages, rather than absoluite units like pixels.
 This ensures that the layout adapts to the screen's size.

 ```
 .container {